Kerr Black Hole ISCO Orbit Calculator

-Using the black hole mass and the dimensionless spin parameter a*, this page estimates three practical quantities: the ISCO radius in units of GM/c², the same radius in kilometers, and the orbital frequency at the ISCO in hertz.
-It also reports the thin-disk radiative efficiency implied by the specific orbital energy at the ISCO.
-These outputs are useful for quick intuition, classroom demonstrations, and rough astrophysical estimates involving X-ray binaries, active galactic nuclei, and relativistic accretion flows.
+This page turns the mass and dimensionless spin parameter a* into three linked outputs: the ISCO radius in gravitational units, the same radius in kilometers, and the orbital frequency in hertz.
+It also returns the standard thin-disk radiative efficiency associated with the specific orbital energy at the ISCO.
+Those outputs give a compact snapshot of how strong-field gravity, orbital timescale, and energy release fit together in a Kerr spacetime.
+The results are useful for classroom demonstrations, quick order-of-magnitude estimates, and for building intuition about the inner regions of X-ray binaries, active galactic nuclei, and other accreting black hole systems.

 Formula: r_ISCO = M(3 + Z_2 ∓ sqrt((3 − Z_1 )( 3 + Z_1 + 2 Z_2)))